pieter3d/simview/README.md

 * Someday: Support FSDB via dynamically loading the necessary .so's on systems that have them installed with a valid license.
 * Command line option to load a saved signal list file at startup.
+* Investigate including Surelog as a git submodule, to avoid breakages.